skeeto/skeeto.github.com/_posts/2021-04-23-The-cost-of-Java-s-EnumSet.markdown

 Set<Color> purple = new HashSet<>(Arrays.asList(Color.R, Color.B));
 ```

-As you might guess, compared to the original integer operation this
+As you might guess, compared to the original integer operation, this
 HashSet is incredibly slow and inefficient.
 The type safety comes at a
 serious cost.
 Attempting to mitigate this, Java provides a special Set
 implementation for enumerations: